Seeking a water well in 1894, Corsicana discovered an oilfield.

 Brown’s tour included stops at Petroleum Park on South 12th Street in Corsicana, where the first oil well was drilled, and the former refinery on South 15th, which also was the first refinery west of the Mississippi, according to Jacobs.

 The group also took a “long stop at the former home of Tuckertown, the rough neck tent city that sprang up in response to the enormous oil field that stretched between where the town of Navarro and the town of Powell,” she says, noting the tent city later became the town of Mildred.

 “The final stop of the tour was at the Mildred town hall, where a historical marker stands,” Jacobs concludes.
 “It was during those boom years that the older schools in Corsicana were built – Drane, Lee and Sam Houston – and the ornate yellow Chase Bank building, previously called the State National Bank.”

-Editor’s Note – Oil patch historians in Neodesha, Kansas, also claim the first oil discovery west of the Mississippi.
-Two years earlier than the Corsicana well, a well came in at the corner of Mill and First Streets on November 28, 1892.
+Oil historians in Neodesha, Kansas, also claim the first oil discovery west of the Mississippi.
+Two years earlier than the Corsicana well, a disocvery well was completed at the corner of Mill and First streets on November 28, 1892.
 Learn more in First Kansas Oil Well.
 Also see Oilfield Artillery fights Fires.

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
 Become an AOGHS supporting member and help maintain this energy education website and expand historical research.
 For more information, contact email@example.com. © 2020 Bruce A. Wells.

 Citation Information – Article Title: First Texas Oil Boom.”
 Author: Aoghs.org Editors.
 Website Name: American Oil & Gas Historical Society.
 URL: https://aoghs.org/petroleum-pioneers/texas-oil-boom.
 Last Updated: June 8, 2020.
 Original Published Date: April 29 2013.